Sevillea/Challenge-1/README.md

  :pencil2: html has been ordered sequentially, with heading attributes falling in sequential order from H1 to H3 in both the html and style sheet.

  :pencil2: ARIA has been incorporated to increase accessibility for screen readers and  help assistive technologies better understand the layout of the page.

  :pencil2: Incorporated sections into the code to create landmark regions and then gave each region a semantically meaningful role to boost SEO.

  :pencil2: Introduced identifiable areas of content by using visual allignment, spacing and inentations so the code is easier understood.

- Added <alt> captions to all images and icons for accessibility should they fail to load.
+ :pencil2: Added alt captions to all images and icons for accessibility should they fail to load.

  Added